ahopgood/ahopgood.github.io/_drafts/2017-11-02-the-apache-gateway.markdown

 ---
 layout: post
 title:  "Setting up Apache as a local gateway"
-date: 2017-09-25
+date: 2017-11-02
 categories: Apache Gateway
 ---

 ## The issue
-I have a few virtual machines on a local server at home that provide a few services, they are all on my local network but I'm not quite ready to setup my own [BIND](#BIND) server to provide Domain Name System (DNS) as I feel that is probably a bit heavy handed for now.
+I have a few virtual machines on a local server at home that provide a few services, they are all on my local network but I'm not quite ready to set up my own [BIND][BIND] server to provide Domain Name System (DNS) lookup as I feel that is probably a bit heavy handed for now.
 This still leaves me with a bunch of servers/services which can only be referenced by IP address and port combos which are hard to remember, especially since they can change from time to time.
 My initial hacky solution to this was to maintain a `/etc/hosts` file mapping host names to specific IP addresses but this had a few downsides:
 1. Ports cannot be mapped in a hosts file, many of my services operate on ports that aren't limited to `80` so this forward would be incomplete